Colonial House Restaurant in Norwood, Massachusetts: the Ultimate Hidden

 combination of a biker

-bar and barber shop -- fits seamlessly into the densely popular Savin
+bar and barber shop -- fits seamlessly into the densely populated Savin

 St. neighborhood as it looks like another house.
 The difference can be